TwitterFacebook

 Donate

-The spacecraft processing building in Vostochny has several specialized work sites for processing and handling various satellites, Fregat and Volga space tugs and entire rocket payload sections integrated under their fairings.
+The spacecraft processing building in Vostochny has several specialized work sites for processing and handling various satellites, space tugs and entire rocket payload sections integrated under their fairings.
 The 8,640-square-meter facility was equipped with high level of climate control and filtration systems to ensure clean environment for sensitive sensors onboard the spacecraft at R8 level.

 A pair of 50-ton cranes built in St. Petersburg was mounted 34 meters above the floor and span 42 meters across the entire building.